magfest-archive/simple-rams-deploy/README.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for running your development VM.
 * [Vagrant](http://www.vagrantup.com/downloads.html) itself.

-You must have read access to http://github.com/magfest/production-config
+You must have read access to http://github.com/magfest/production-config - if you get a 404 when you click that link, this won't work.

 ## before you begin